Duration: 10-15 Minutes

 - The Seesaw app is very easy to use and there are a number of ways for students to show mastery.
-Here are a few options from the simple to more involved.
+Here are 5 activity ideas from simple to more involved.

 - Take a picture of a page and hit the audio record button.